-Or I could have babies out of wedlock, if I choose to.
-Or adopt like Brangelina did.
+Or I could have babies out of wedlock if I choose to.
+Or adopt as Brangelina did.
 How freaking cool would that be? *aunty faints*

 8. “See, you can continue studying even after you get married”:

-Yeah, and I can still hear you speak after I bury you alive, in the ocean floor, five thousand kilometres from here, how about that?
+Yeah, and I can still hear you speak after I bury you alive, on the ocean floor, five thousand kilometres from here, how about that?

 Horror.
 Aghast.
 Disaster Day 2.
 How do you tell her that you really don’t want to meet anyone that is remotely related to her?
 What if they are as annoying as her?

 10. “Do you drink?
 Who is going to marry a woman who drinks?”: